XRPLF/xrpl-dev-portal/content/concepts/payment-types/checks.md

 All Checks start the same way, so **Steps 1 and 2** are the same.

-**Step 3a:** If the Check expires before the receiver can cash it, the Check can no longer be cashed but remains in the ledger.
+**Step 3a:** If the Check expires before the recipient can cash it, the Check can no longer be cashed but the object remains in the ledger.

 **Step 4a:** After a Check expires, anyone may cancel it by submitting a [CheckCancel][] transaction.
 That transaction removes the Check from the ledger.